finbourne/lusid-sdk-python-preview/sdk/docs/Basket.md

 # Basket

-Class that models a basket of risky instruments that can default.
-Upon default, the weight of a defaulting instrument can (will) change and this then affects the behaviour of the basket.
+LUSID representation of a basket of instruments.

 ## Properties
 Name | Type | Description | Notes